-While researching what other dedicated photographers and agencies had to say about the subject of how to pose for a headshot, I was surprised by what I thought was a lot of bad to terrible advice.
+While researching what other dedicated photographers and agencies had to say about the subject of ‘how to pose for a professional headshot session’, I was surprised by what I thought was a lot of bad to terrible advice.
 Most of the suggested techniques would lead to awkward, unnatural and uninteresting results.
 Not good enough!

 Here now are my recommendations on how to pose for a professional headshot, from both sides of the camera.

 Clients: How to pose for a Professional Headshot Session

 Posing is the single best way of ruining a shoot!
 Posing to avoid your perceived flaws from being seen makes you look too self-conscious.
 Allow your professional photographer to guide you through the session to bring out the best of you.“Do you always stand this way?”
 I once asked a client who was standing awkwardly while I was setting up my lighting.
 “No, I don’t but my Wife told me I should stand straight because I slouch all the time”.
 This client was sweating and looked physically uncomfortable.
 We actually needed to re-shoot him because he had chronic back problems and was trying to pretend he was someone that he obviously wasn’t.
 Please do not “rehearse facial expressions” or “practice chin awareness”, as recommended by the article shown on Google’s top search choice, this self-awareness will steal the best of your beautiful energy.

 said Meryl Streep.
 Professional actors know not to try to be someone else when they are playing a part.
 Instead, they bring out the part of themselves that mirrors the character.
 When posing for headshots – be yourself and the perfect pose will show up.